kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ### Consumption

-A serverless deployed and running in Kyma should be configure events as triggers. e.g. A Lambda configured with trigger for `order.created` event.
+A serverless deployed and running in Kyma should be configure events as triggers.
+For example, a Lambda configured with the trigger for the `order.created` event.

 ![](assets/consume.svg)